Skip to content

 • Three USB-C plus two USB-A handles older Lightning cables and accessories

-• Cheapest per-watt five-port GaN we recommend in 2026
+• Low per-watt cost for a five-port GaN brick in 2026

 • Stable iPhone fast charge even with three other devices plugged in